marlof/ScORCH/README.md

      Amend rules | Copy | View | Edit | Log | tail | Queue | Tasks | Delete | Filter | eXit :

-Tasks is a good place to start to understand what the job consists o.
+Tasks is a good place to start to understand what the job consists of.

 Repeatable